NjlsShade/aggredexwiki/astronomical/planet/mercury.md

 title: Mercury
 description: A planet in the Sun Star System
 published: 1
-date: 2019-08-12T20:18:07.791Z
+date: 2019-08-13T14:04:36.153Z
 tags:
 ---

 # About
-Located in the [Sun Star System](/astronomical/star-system/sun-star-system), Mercury is the first planet in the barycenter orbit with [Sun](/astronomical/star/sun).
+Located in the [Sol Star System](/astronomical/star-system/sol-star-system), Mercury is the first planet in the barycenter orbit with [Sol](/astronomical/star/sol).
 It is the smallest true planet in our System and also holds the shortest orbit around the Sun at `87.97 days`.

 Mercury does not have an atmosphere so the temperature changes dramatically based on whether a given location is facing Sun.